jesseloudon/jesseloudon.github.io/_posts/2020-06-30-Azure Policy as Code with Terraform Part 2.markdown

 **Implementation Steps**

-1. Define a variable list containing your tag keys.
+1. Define a variable `list` containing your tag keys.
-2. Use 'count' to create a resource multiple times based on the length of your variable list.
+2. Use `count` to create a resource multiple times based on the length of your variable list.
-3. Reference values from your variable list using [count.index].
+3. Reference values from your variable list using `[count.index]`.

 First, within your policy definition module, define a variable list containing your tag keys.
 For example: